Study of exclusive photoproduction of charmonium in ultra-peripheral lead-lead collisions: Introduction

-This paper presents measurements of coherent \jpsi and \psitwos production cross-sections, which are expected to probe the nuclear gluon distribution functions at a momentum transfer of $Q^2\approx m^2/4$, where $m$ is the mass of the meson.
+The coherent (exclusive) photoproduction of \jpsi and \psitwos mesons is expected to probe the nuclear gluon distribution functions at a momentum transfer of $Q^2\approx m^2/4$, where $m$ is the mass of the meson.
 The photon-nuclear production of these mesons depends on the longitudinal momentum fraction of gluons in the nucleus, $x \approx (m/\sqsnn) e^{\pm y}$, where $y$ is the rapidity of the meson and \sqsnn is the nucleon-nucleon centre-of-mass energy.
-Thus, coherent photo-production of charmonium mesons provides an excellent laboratory to study nuclear shadowing effects and the initial states of collisions with small $x$, where $10^{-5} \lesssim x \lesssim 10^{-2}$ at the \lhc~\cite{Jones:2015nna}.
+Thus, coherent photoproduction of charmonium mesons provides an excellent laboratory to study nuclear shadowing effects and the initial states of collisions with small $x$, where $10^{-5} \lesssim x \lesssim 10^{-2}$ at the \lhc~\cite{Jones:2015nna}.
 The charmonia produced in this process have typical transverse momenta, \pt, smaller than $100\mevc$, with no other particles produced in the collision.
-The $\jpsi$ and $\psitwos$ mesons are reconstructed through the dimuon final state using the 2018 PbPb data sample collected by the \lhcb experiment at $\sqsnn=5.02\tev$ and corresponding to an integrated luminosity of $228\pm10\mub^{-1}$.
-The cross-section of coherent $\jpsi$ production in UPCs at 5.02\tev has been measured previously at \alice~\cite{2019134926} and \lhcb~\cite{Aaij:2775281}.
+Coherent (exclusive) \jpsi photoproduction was first measured in UPCs at HERA~\cite{H1:2005dtp,ZEUS:2002wfj} in electron-proton scattering, and with ions at RHIC~\cite{PHENIX:2009xtn}.
+This process has also been measured by the \cms experiment in the central region~\cite{CMS:2016itn}, by the \lhcb experiment in the forward region~\cite{LHCb:2021bfl}, and by the \alice collaboration in both the central and forward regions~\cite{ALICE:2021gpt, 2019134926} at $\sqsnn=5.02\tev$ in PbPb collisions at the \lhc.

-This study also measures the ratio between the coherent \psitwos and \jpsi production cross-sections, where the uncertainties due to systematic effects and the luminosity determination largely cancel.
+This paper presents a measurement of the coherent \jpsi and \psitwos production reconstructed through the dimuon final state using the 2018 PbPb data sample collected by the \lhcb experiment at $\sqsnn=5.02\tev$ and corresponding to an integrated luminosity of $228\pm10\mub^{-1}$.
+The study also measures the ratio between the coherent \psitwos and \jpsi production cross-sections, where the uncertainties due to systematic effects and the luminosity determination largely cancel.
 This more precise measurement will help to constrain theoretical predictions, where uncertainties arise from the choice of the meson wave function in dipole scattering models~\cite{20171,PhysRevC.84.011902} and the factorisation scale in perturbative QCD models~\cite{Guzey_2016}.

 The LHCb detector and simulation are described in Sec.~\ref{sec:Detector}.
 The selection of signal candidates and the determination of cross-sections are described in Sec.~\ref{sec:selection} and Sec.~\ref{sec:determination}, respectively.
 The uncertainties due to systematic effects are described in Sec.~\ref{sec:uncertainty}, while the results are presented in Sec.~\ref{sec:results} and conclusions are given in Sec.~\ref{sec:conclusion}.